wp-plugins/google-authenticator-per-user-prompt/readme.txt

 == Changelog ==

+= v0.2 (2013-12-11) =
+* [FIX] User with valid username/password no longer temporarily logged in before entering 2FA token.
+Prevents leaking auth cookies. props cathyjf

 = v0.1 (2013-12-10) =
 * [NEW] Initial release

 == Upgrade Notice ==

+= 0.2 =
+This version contains a critical security fix for a bug that would allow an attacker with a valid username/password to bypass the 2FA token prompt.
+Please upgrade immediately.

 = 0.1 =
 Initial release.